Our Planet: Reception

-However, Ed Power of The Telegraph criticized the documentary series as "visually dazzling but very familiar." and gave it a 3 out of 5 stars, writing "It is clichéd in its portrayal of life on earth as a slow-motion ballet of tooth and claw....In short, the innovations that made Attenborough’s previous series so sensational are conspicuously absent.
-It’s a haunting vision.
+However, Ed Power of The Telegraph criticized the documentary series as "visually dazzling but very familiar." and gave it a 3 out of 5 stars, writing "It is clichéd in its portrayal of life on earth as a slow-motion ballet of tooth and claw....In short, the innovations that made Attenborough's previous series so sensational are conspicuously absent.
+It's a haunting vision.
 More of this and Our Planet might have been a meaningful addition to the canon of natural history series.
 Instead, it prioritizes cinematic grandeur to an almost oppressive degree."
 Writing in The Independent, Lucy Jones stated that the most important aspect of the series, which set it apart from other nature documentaries of its type, was the depictions of the harsh realities of global warming, mass species extinction and environmental degradation which were woven into the narration that accompanied the breathtaking scenes and imagery, but she also argues it did not go far enough and should have been more radical given current ecological crises.
 In particular, she says the program should have called out those responsible for this ecocide.
 When Attenborough's narration tells the audience "We have destroyed half the forests on earth", she retorts "But, who is we?
 As well as the fossil fuel industry, where is the fishing industry?
 Agriculture?
 The plastics industry?
 The vested interests that keep the planet burning?
 Yes, we are all complicit – those of us in affluent societies with high-consumption lifestyles more so than anyone – but there are greater powers at work.
 Describing the scale of the challenge is necessary but I wanted the series to go further, to peer under the hood."

+Controversy

+Netflix cut together footage of walrus from two different haul out sites in Russia, both filmed in 2017.
+Producer Sophie Lanfear clarified that "the sequence includes footage from two separate beaches."
+The producers consider the cut walrus segment "the most powerful story they found during four years of filming."

+Parents of children in Canada and other Netflix viewers complained about certain graphic scenes.